karl03/predictive-bms/timelog.md

 * *0.5 hours* Checking discharge test, ensuring results so far are as expected, restarting discharge cycle when charger timed out.
 * *0.5 hours* Advisor meeting.
 * *0.5 hours* Editing/ uploading meeting minutes.

+### 25 Jan 2024

+* *2 hours* Worked on filtering/ cleaning discharge data for visualisation, by adding low-pass filter, averaging, and other helper functions.
+Produced several visualisations and added to data folder.